 Show the shopper's last browsed products.

-Where a customer has browsed your website without buying or carting a product, you can help them pick up where they left off by showing their recently viewed products.
+Where a customer has browsed your website without buying or carting a product, use website personalization by helping them pick up where they left off by showing their recently viewed products.

 Cottages.com uses a popover to remind visitors of their last viewed product, including an image of the product to help jog their memory.
 Shoppers will appreciate the gesture, as they don't have to waste time finding the product they searched for last time.